netfun81/MPWM/README.md

 --

 TO USE:

-Install cargo and rust libraries from your package manager if needed.
+Install cargo and rust libraries from your package manager if not installed.

-Make any desired changes to keybinds in /src/main.rs
+1. Make any desired changes to keybinds in /src/main.rs

-In a terminal type:
-cargo build --release
+2. Open a terminal and in top directory, type: cargo build --release

-Edit .xinitrc and add path to executable:

-geany ~/.xinitrc

-~/MPWM-main/target/release/mpwm
+3. Copy the mpwm.desktop file to /usr/share/xsessions

+4. Logoff and choose mpwm from your display manager